Krandheer/musings-with-randheer/content/Django sql queries.md

 ```python
 python manage.py shell_plus --print-sql
 ```
-Now whatever query we do in python we can see sql of that, this command comes from django-extensions and not in default way.
+Now whatever query we do in python we can see sql of that, this command comes from django-extensions and not by default from Django.

 Another way to achieve the same things is using Django script, using the command
 ```python